breezeight/nicola_blog/_guides/opsworks-introduction.markdown

 The main difference between OpsWorks and Opscode ends when the chef-client is started.
 From that point onwards they behaves the same.

+NOTE on push model: the OpsWorks team claim to use a push model but the opsworks-agent.process_command.log has tons of this log "Polling for command to process".
+It's not a real push model from the implementation point of view.
+But from an operation point of view you can think it as a push model with a max delay of minute (the actual opsworks polling cycle is 1 minute).

 NOTE: previous version of the opsworks stack wraps chef-solo

+## OpsWorks AMI and OpsWorks Agent Internals

+We have done of hacking on the current version of Opsworks Agent to understand ho it works (using `ps auxww` when the agent parse  ) Most of the commands execute a custom list of chef recipes, so it's easy to understand what is going on.

+This AMI has the opsworks-agent installed: wget -O opsworks-agent.tgz https://opsworks-instance-agent.s3.amazonaws.com:443/214/opsworks-agent-installer.tgz

 Useful directories:

-* /opt/aws/opsworks/ : directory with chef and opsworks binaries and cookbooks
+* `/opt/aws/opsworks/` : directory with chef and opsworks binaries and cookbooks
-* /opt/aws/opsworks/current/bin/chef_command_wrapper.sh : a wrapper to
+* `/opt/aws/opsworks/current/bin/chef_command_wrapper.sh` : a wrapper to
 execute chef commands and save logs

-**TODO** the OpsWorks team claim to use a push model but the opsworks-agent.process_command.log has tons of this log "Polling for command to process".
-I don't understand why this should not be a polling model...

-When a command is executed by the opsworks-agent it will trigger a chef-solo run
+When a command is executed by the opsworks-agent it will trigger a chef-zero run

 ~~~bash
 ps aux while the agent is executing chef-solo